yeoman/yeoman.io/app/authoring/user-interactions.md

 };
 ```

-Argument of type `Array` will contains all remaining arguments passed to the generator.
+Argument of type `Array` will contain all remaining arguments passed to the generator.

 ### Options